-Freshen up your tour itineraries by including towns off the beaten path
+Freshen up your tour itineraries by including Switzerland’s unique small cities and Alpine villages off the beaten path

-Everyone knows Zurich, Geneva, Lucerne and Bern, but smaller cities scattered throughout Switzerland’s four language regions offer their own pleasures and treasures.
-While places like Rheinfelden, Bellinzona and La Chauxde-Fonds may not be household words, they deserve a spot on tour planners’ radar.
+Everyone knows Zurich, Geneva, Lucerne and Bern, but small cities scattered throughout Switzerland’s four language regions offer their own pleasures and treasures.
+While places like Rheinfelden, Bellinzona and La Chauxde-Fonds may not be household names, they deserve a spot on tour planners’ radar.

-Here is a sampling of some Swiss cities that are worth getting to know:
+Here is a sampling of some of Switzerland’s small cities and quaint Alpine villages that are worth getting to know.

-The curative waters of Baden’s 18 mineral-rich thermal springs and the city’s resort-like atmosphere attract people from all over the world.
-They have been coming for their health since Roman times.
+Out of all of Switzerland’s small cities, the curative waters of Baden’s 18 mineral-rich thermal springs and resort-like atmosphere attract people from all over the world.
+In fact, folks have been coming for their health since Roman times.

-Today’s spa quarter with its numerous hotels is an oasis of tranquility, and a wide range of wellness packages is available.
-A new public bath complex designed by star architect Mario Botta and newly refurbished facilities have enhanced Baden’s reputation as a spa city.
+Today’s Spa Quarter with its numerous hotels is an oasis of tranquility, and a wide range of wellness packages are available.
+A recent public bath complex designed by star architect Mario Botta and thoughtfully refurbished facilities have enhanced Baden’s reputation as a spa city.
 (Baden is “baths” in German.)

-Situated on the Limmat River 20 miles from Zurich and blessed with a nature-filled cityscape, pretty Baden also features a lively cultural life with excellent museums, a lively theater scene and many international festivals.
-The Langmatt Foundation, housed in a stately home with beautifully landscaped gardens, has one of Switzerland’s finest art collections, with French Impressionist paintings among its treasures.
-The Grand Casino is another big draw, as is the car-free Old Town with its historic defensive structures and municipal buildings, gabled houses and cobbled lanes.
+Situated on the Limmat River 20 miles from Zurich and blessed with a nature-filled cityscape, the pretty Alpine village of Baden also features a lively cultural life.
+This is evident with their excellent museums, a lively theater scene and many international festivals.
+The Langmatt Foundation, housed in a stately home with beautifully landscaped gardens, has one of Switzerland’s finest art collections.
+In fact, French Impressionist paintings are among its treasures.
+The Grand Casino is another big draw.
+So is the car-free Old Town with its historic defensive structures and municipal buildings, gabled houses and cobbled lanes.

-Commanding a beautiful mountain setting at the head of the Rhine Valley in Graubünden Canton, Chur is an inviting Alpine town of twisting alleys and historic buildings.
-A Mediterranean-style atmosphere permeates the pedestrianized Old Town, a medieval enclave with numerous restaurants, bars, boutiques, museums and galleries.
+Commanding a beautiful mountain setting at the head of the Rhine Valley in Graubünden Canton, Chur is an inviting Alpine village of twisting alleys and historic buildings.
+A Mediterranean-style atmosphere permeates the pedestrianized Old Town.
+Explore the medieval enclave with numerous restaurants, bars, boutiques, museums and galleries.

 Brambrüesch Mountain, accessible from the city center by cableway, enchants visitors with panoramic views and offers hiking trails through alpine flora.
 Chur is an ideal location from which to set off for walks and visits to vineyards in the Bündner Herrschaft winemaking region.
 It is also a jumping-off point for the 26 holiday and spa resorts in the Grison Mountains.
 The routes of the Glacier Express and Bernina Express scenic trains both pass through Chur.